gvwilson/thirdbit/src/fiction/in-heck/index.md

 She stood up.
 "Come on.
-I'll take to you to meet Central.
+I'll take to you to meet the bit of Central that runs this place.
 It's *so* much better at explaining things than I am.
 And then we can play a game!
 If you want to,"